Today's Articles

 Violent white reaction against integration forced President Dwight D. Eisenhower to order 1000 army paratroopers to Little Rock to restore order and protect the children.
 Bates was the students' leading advocate, escorting them safely to school until the crisis was resolved.
 She continued to serve the children, intervening with school officials during conflicts and accompanying parents to school meetings.
 In 1962, Bates published her memoir of the Little Rock crisis, The Long Shadow of Little Rock.

 Bates moved to Washington, D.C., and worked for the Democratic National Committee.
 She also served in the administration of U.S. President Lyndon Johnson, working on anti-poverty programs.
 In 1965, she suffered a stroke and returned to Little Rock.
 In 1968, she moved to the rural Black community of Mitchellville in Desha County, eastern Arkansas.
 She concentrated on improving the lives of her neighbors by establishing a self-help program, which was responsible for new sewer systems, paved streets, a water system, and a community center.
 Bates revived the Arkansas State Press in 1984 after L. C. Bates, her husband, died in 1980.
-The same year, Bates also earned the Honorary Doctor of Laws degree, awarded by the University of Arkansas Fayetteville.
+The same year, Bates also earned the Honorary Doctor of Laws degree, which the University of Arkansas Fayetteville awarded.

-In 1986, the University of Arkansas Press republished The Long Shadow of Little Rock, which became the first reprinted edition ever to earn an American Book Award.
+In 1986, the University of Arkansas Press republished The Long Shadow of Little Rock, the first reprinted edition ever to earn an American Book Award.
 The former First Lady Eleanor Roosevelt wrote the introduction for Bate’s autobiography.
 The following year, she sold the newspaper but continued to act as a consultant.
 Little Rock paid perhaps the ultimate tribute to Bates and the new era she helped initiate by opening the Daisy Bates Elementary School and making the third Monday in February, George Washington's Birthday and Daisy Gatson Bates Day, an official state holiday.
 Daisy Bates died in Little Rock on November 4, 1999.

 Reference: